Branded Podcasts

-As with most emerging forms of content and media, there are some unknowns with branded podcasts.
+As with most emerging forms of content, some unknowns come along with branded podcasts

-At first glance, it may seem like a branded podcast is the perfect opportunity to sell your product/service.
-However, a branded podcast is not an extended infomercial.
+At first glance, a branded podcast seems like the perfect opportunity to sell your product/service.
+However, a branded podcast is not an extended infomercial and listening apps aren’t the shopping channel.

 Audiences turn to podcasts for education, inspiration, and entertainment, so your goal when creating content for your podcast should always be to bring value to your audience.
 If not, they’ll quickly press pause and find it elsewhere.